 My last oil change was a disappointing experience, to put it lightly.
 For the price that’s asked, I expected at least some of what they normally list and check-off on their invoices: top-up all the fluids, check the tires, a quick vacuum of the rugs, wash the windows, tell me if the muffler is about to fall off, etc. There’s nothing that’s difficult to do, and there is always enough time to get it all done, regardless of how busy the shop is.
 Well, the gents working that day couldn’t be bothered.
 In contrast, yesterday’s experience was the complete opposite.

 A semi-retired mechanic was running the team.
 A big plus, right off the bat.
 His former employer had passed away, which effectively shut down his old shop after decades of service to the valley.
 At 65, he’s working a little less, but knows that service and customer relationships are priority number one.
 And I felt that.
-I was offered coffee, tea and a cookie.
+I was offered coffee, tea, and a cookie.
 He asked me a few times if I had any questions or concerns.
-He gave me options regarding suggested services to consider this or next visit, even a few I didn’t even know they could do there.
+He gave me options regarding suggested services to consider this or next visit, even a few I didn’t even know they could do.
 No pressure, just an experienced mechanic telling it like it is, without pushing for the sale.
 They offered to vacuum the rugs.
 They washed the windows.
 Tires all checked.
 Many other things checked, too.
 Fluids topped up, and all the rest that are the basic, yet complete list of services one expects to get visiting a drive-thru oil change.
 My car was happy.
 I was happy.
 I would happily recommend their service to others.

-My concern is that it is utterly inconsistent.
+My issue is that it is utterly inconsistent.
 If I went to their competitor down the road, what kind of service would I have received?
 The price is the same, but I have no idea how I’d have been treated.
 I can do it all myself, but I don’t want to, and my time is better spent elsewhere.

 I told him about my previous experience, which was actually at another location of the same franchise.
 He told me how just earlier that day he was talking to the younger, newer staff members about why they do some of the things they do, instilling some sage wisdom and practiced philosophy.
 It’s not a complex issue.
-It’s simply being present, open and willing to be of service.
+It’s simply being present, open, and willing to be of service.
 Get to know your services, get to know about the cars and trucks that will come through, and always look for ways to both enjoy your work, and to help the customer enjoy their visit.
 How, then, do so many get it so wrong?

 I’m well aware that there are likely to be asshole customers that come by.
 That’s an inevitable part of working in the service industry.
 I can’t imagine how difficult it can be for some, especially the uninitiated or less experienced.
 Regardless, the increasingly evident apathy and disconnect from genuine service isn’t helpful.
 I don’t believe it’s just me, getting older and feeling entitled.
 I’ve worked in (and owned) coffee shops, and in different areas of the service sector.
 There are ways to defuse those situations and attitudes and rise above.
 I know that teaching and training about human psychology isn’t likely part of the retail process, but it should be.
 It’s not just about paychecks.
 It’s about people — both you, and your customer; both you and the one offering the service.